wordofwarning/wordofwarning.org/hab/turn/index.md

 **Closing Deadline: 5pm, Friday 15 January 2016.**

-Notes:
+**Notes:**
-The proposal form must be completed at one sitting (you can't save and return to it later) so please copy and paste the longer elements from another document.
+● The proposal form must be completed at one sitting (you can't save and return to it later) so please copy and paste the longer elements from another document.
-Turn 2016 will offer an honorarium of up to £100 per piece selected, to cover fees/expenses for NW artists.
+● Turn 2016 will offer an honorarium of up to £100 per piece selected, to cover fees/expenses for NW artists.
-There will be a **technical meeting for ALL selected artists on Saturday 9 March 2016 (daytime)**.
+● There will be a **technical meeting for ALL selected artists on Saturday 9 March 2016 (daytime)**.

-Enquiries: <mailto:turn@habarts.org> ¦ <http://turnmcr.org> ¦ #TurnMcr
+● Enquiries: <mailto:turn@habarts.org> | <http://turnmcr.org> | #TurnMcr

 Taking place at Contact on 22 + 23 April 2016, Turn 2016 is presented by Word of Warning + Contact; co-produced by hÅb, Contact + Dance Manchester; supported using public funding through Arts Council England + funded by Manchester City Council.